BJMAYNARD/Weather-App/README.md

 Simple app that you can use to see the weather once you know your Staion ID.

 You can either look up your station id or type in the wrong one and it will tell you were to go to look for it.
-You will need to install the requests module from pip
-Windows: pip3 install requests
-Linix/Mac:pip install requests